chenningg/cz4031-sql-query-optimizer/README.md

 - Schema: public (Default schema for the database)
 - User: postgres (Your user that owns the database, default root user is postgres)
-- Password: \*\*\*\*\*\*\* (Your login password for user postgres)
+- Password: \*\*\*\*\*\*\* (Your login password for user postgres) Click on `Save`.

+17. Now that we've created our connection profile, go to the orange `Settings` pane.
+Choose your new connection under `DBConnection Descriptor:`.
+For example, if you've named the connection you just created TPC-H, select that.
+Picasso then attempts to connect to the database, and prints `STATUS: DONE` at the bottom if it suceeds.
+If the server terminal window outputs errors about 'Authentication type 10 not supported', go back to step 12 to update your JDBC driver.